HTTP Specification

 Note

-When source attribute is present with sender ID value from the registered campaign, campaign_id attribute is not required.
+When source is present with a sender ID from the registered campaign, campaign_id is not required.

 http